corrode/corrode.github.io/content/blog/prototyping/index.md

 Contrary to popular belief, Rust is a joy for building prototypes.

-For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas and here's why.
+For all its explicitness, Rust is surprisingly ergonomic when iterating on ideas.

-You don't need to be a Rust expert to be productive while prototyping - in fact, many of the techniques we'll discuss specifically help you sidestep Rust's more advanced features.
+You don't need to be a Rust expert to be productive - in fact, many of the techniques we'll discuss specifically help you *sidestep* Rust's more advanced features.

-If you focus on simple patterns and make use of Rust's excellent tooling, even less experienced Rust developers can get a lot of value from prototyping in Rust.
+If you focus on simple patterns and make use of Rust's excellent tooling, even less experienced Rust developers can quickly bring their ideas to life.

 ## Why People Think Rust Is Not Good For Prototyping